What is an archaeological assessment?

 I have a tight deadline is there any way to speed up the Ministries review process?

 Yes.
-The Ministry of Tourism Culture and Sport has an expedited review process to help accommodate our clients deadlines.
+The Ministry of Heritage, Sport, Tourism and Culture Industries has an expedited review process to help accommodate our clients deadlines.
 We ensure that the Ministry is aware of the deadline and that the letter with supporting documentation for the expedited review is submitted together with the final report.

 Am I able to continue with my development if an archaeological site has been found?